There is loads of information and support on offer to help you have a safe and healthy pregnancy and birth.

 The charity Tommy's have produced a book, The young woman's guide to pregnancy, written especially for women under the age of 20.
 The book includes the real pregnancy experiences of young mums and is available free to 16 to 19-year-olds through the Tommy's website.

 If you are a teenager and have had your first child, in some parts of England you can get extra support from the local Family Nurse Partnership - your GP or midwife will be able to give you more information about this.

 A woman's partner doesn't have a right to decide if she continues her pregnancy or not.
 That is her decision.

 When a baby is born however, the man that the woman conceived with has rights and responsibilities, even if he is not in a relationship with the mother.
-He has a duty to provide financially for the child, either through agreement with the mother, or through the Child Support Agency.
-Child support needs to be paid until the child leaves school or college.
+He has a duty to provide financially for the child.
+You can read more about birth fathers' rights on TheSite.org.